 Disclose the Name and NMLS/License ID number for the creditor and mortgage broker, if any, and the individual loan officer of both.
-Also, disclose the Email and/or Phone number of the individual loan officer.
+The NMLS/License ID number should be the same as that identified on the note and other documents. (§ 1026.36(g)) Also, disclose the Email and/or Phone number of the individual loan officer.
 The person identified as the individual loan officer must be the primary contact for the consumer. (§ 1026.37(k))